 Have you ever had something custom built for you?
-This kitchen fits me like a tailored suit and has inspired and motivated me to create some amazing goodies in it!
+This kitchen fits me like a tailored suit and has inspired and motivated me to extend hospitality in new and creative ways!

 Because we live in the middle of Amish town USA, custom built cabinets were attainable and affordable.

 And I turned an unused bedroom dresser into a stylish focal point for one kitchen wall

 And even though we had a plan and a process to our vision, it was still stressful at times.
 Like when we caught Joe and Ben on a ladder trying to help out!